 We’ve developed an education and membership program to create a new generation of florists for whom sustainability is second nature.

-To reliably certify a flower arrangement as ‘sustainable’ is almost always impossible.
+To reliably describe a flower arrangement as ‘sustainable’ is almost always impossible.

 Given all the different flowers and materials used in floral design, keeping on top of supply chains and material producers is an enormous task.
 One design may contain many different component parts.

-But, to tackle global issues like climate change, pollution, inequality and poverty, we need systemic change in the industry and we need it as soon as possible.
+But, to tackle global issues like climate change, pollution and inequality, we need systemic change in the industry — and we need it as soon as possible.
 We need a new standard of floristry that supports greater ideas about sustainability.
-And we need to reconnect with nature along the way — especially if our goal is to protect it.
+And we need to reconnect with nature along the way, especially if our goal is to protect it.

-The SFN has developed a continuing professional development program that will give florists the knowledge and tools they need to create the products consumers are increasingly demanding.
+The SFN has developed Flowers 2030: a continuing professional development education program to bring floristry up to speed with current thinking about sustainability, as it applies to floristry.
+This program will give florists the knowledge and tools they need to create the products consumers are increasingly demanding.

-Each year we’ll add more education units to stay on top of developments in sustainability as they apply to florists.
+Each year from 2025 – 2030, we’ll add more education units to stay on top of developments in sustainability, as it applies to floristry.

 All industries evolve.
-Ideas emerge, products invented, practices refined, and standards changed.
+Ideas emerge, products are invented, practices are refined, and standards change.
 As your career progresses, what you learnt in higher education, at trade school, or from a mentor can quickly become out-of-date – and sometimes actively wrong.

 People in jobs that require a licence, from doctors to builders, usually have compulsory CPD, but almost all industries have at least some CPD opportunities.